sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-05-Refactoring.md

 ### Renaming Identifiers

 Variables, functions, and constant can be easily renamed via refactoring.
-Simply right click on an identifier name, and Refactor->Rename, and type the new name.
+Simply right-click on an identifier name, and Refactor->Rename, and type the new name.

 Personally, renaming variables and functions is **the most common refactoring** that I do.
 I am constantly asking myself "is this the best name".
 If I ever am reading over my old code and have *any* doubt whatsoever what the purpose of a variable or function is, my first step is always to rename it to ensure the name is the best it can be.